Welcome to the Tower Building Website

 The Tower was built in 1908 as an office block but was converted in 2006 into 73 apartments, with the three lower floors being retained for commercial and retail use.

-In 2016 the new freeholder of the building took about the redevelopment of two of the remaining commercial floors into 32 apartments, which are due for completion early 2017.
+In 2016 the buildings new freeholder took about the redevelopment of two of the remaining commercial floors into 32 apartments.

 The white glazed terracotta cladding on the upper facade of the building was used by the architect in an attempt to cope with the polluted atmosphere of the city and was produced by the famous pottery-maker Doulton.